Funny Figurative Language Scentences Aboiut Alot of Junk Food

 where the topaz tortoises run.

+In this poem, the sunflowers are being personified.
+To understand this poem, you have to know that sunflowers are a type of flower that always turn toward the sun.
 These two sunflowers are telling William that they are tired of the changes in the weather outside.
 They want to be put inside in a window where the sun shines in on them all day.

 They counted the steps of the sun means that they moved with the sunlight as it came through the window.